FactoryXCode/MfPack/MfPack/Samples/MfCaptureVideoFromGPU II/readme.md

 Note: This project is not suitable for absolute beginners using the Media Foundation and DirectX frameworks!

-&nbsp;     Please read the pdf's explaining the working and culprits while testing.
+      Please read the pdf's explaining the working and culprits while testing.